 LOVE BiTES is an extremely successful Respectful Relationships Education Program for young people aged 15-17 years.

 There are now a number of available facilitators on the Northern Beaches from multiple agencies/organisations who have completed the Love Bites facilitators training.
-The program is free.
-If you would like to make an enquiry and have Love Bites at your school, please call Jan Schatz on 9977 1066 or use this contact form:
+The program comes at no cost to schools or students.
+If you would like to make an enquiry and have LOVE BiTES at your school, please use this contact form:

 LOVE BiTES is a Respectful Relationships Education Program for young people aged 15-17 years.
 It consists of two interactive workshops: one on Relationship Violence, and one on Sex and Relationships, followed by creative workshops and community campaigns.
 Love Bites is a flexible model with options to use a full day or multi session delivery approach.
 The program emphasises the importance of a whole-of-school commitment to respectful relationship education.

 LOVE BiTES aims to provide young people with a safe environment to examine, discuss and explore respectful relationships.
 All Love Bites programming takes a strength-based approach and views young people as active participants who are able to make choices for themselves and their relationships when supported with information and opportunity for skill development